giatinhuynh/dba-a4-airbnb-app/README.md

 - **MongoDB Connection**: If you receive connection errors, ensure that your MongoDB connection string is correct and that the database allows connections from your IP address.

 - **Port Conflicts**: If the port `3000` or `5000` is in use, you can change the port in the `.env` file or by modifying the start command in the respective `package.json` files.

+### 9. Thank You
+Thank you so much for taking the time to review and mark this project!
+I truly appreciate your effort and dedication.
+Throughout this project, I have learned a lot, and your feedback will only help me grow further.
+Your work is invaluable in shaping our skills, and I am deeply grateful for the opportunity to present this project to you. 🙏🎉